Healthy Roots and Healthy Trees

 There are many ways to injure tree roots and stress trees.
 Some injuries are unintentional and cannot be avoided.
 However, most root damage can be avoided with some care.

-One of the biggest killers of urban trees is soil compaction.
-Soil compaction restricts water and oxygen uptake by roots, and is associated with roads, parking lots, foot traffic, construction machinery, livestock, poor soil preparation, and a host of other factors.
+One of the biggest killers of urban trees is use of heavy clay subsoils instead of topsoil and soil compaction.
+Heavy clays and soil compaction restricts water and oxygen uptake by roots, and is associated with use of deep sub soils as fill for landscaping and compaction from construction of roads, parking lots, and from foot traffic, construction machinery, livestock, poor soil preparation, and a host of other factors.

 Changes in soil depth around trees can also cause injury to root systems.
-The addition of only 4 to 6 inches of soil over a root zone drastically reduces the amount of oxygen and water available to the roots (Figure 2).
-Removal of soil around a tree can expose and injure roots, change the soil conditions where roots grow, and reduce water availability (Figure 3).
+The addition of only 4 to 6 inches of soil over an existing root system drastically reduces the amount of oxygen and water available to the roots (Figure 2).
+The opposite issue of removal of soil around an existing tree can expose and injure roots, change the soil conditions where roots grow, and reduce water availability (Figure 3).

 Other causes of root problems include over- and underwatering, improper fertilization, and competition between roots.
 Overwatering causes the soil pore (air) spaces to fill with water and restrict oxygen uptake.
 Underwatering does not provide sufficient water for proper root development.
 Overfertilization can injure or kill the roots, while underfertilization results in a lack of the minerals essential to maintain a healthy tree.
-Competition for water and minerals between tree roots, bushes, grass and flowers can seriously stress trees.
-Trees will stress if routine soil preparation for flowers damages tree roots.
+Competition for water and minerals between tree roots, bushes, grass and flowers can also stress trees.
+Trees can be stressed from root damage by routine soil preparation in the tree’s root zone for flower planting.

 Types of Root Diseases